-What Happens If You Don't Pay a Collection
+What Happens If You Don't Pay a Debt Collection

-Default on your credit card, loan, or even your monthly internet or utility payments and your account will likely be sent to a collection agency.
-These third-party companies are hired by companies you have accounts with to pursue unpaid debts.
+If you default on a credit card, loan, or even your monthly internet or utility payments, you run the risk of having your account sent to a collection agency.
+These third-party companies are hired to pursue a firm's unpaid debts.
 You’re still liable for your bill even after it's sent to a collection agency.

-Before you decide not to pay off a collection, make sure you know the consequences of ditching the outstanding balance.
+However, before you decide not to pay off a debt in collection, make sure you know the consequences of ditching the outstanding balance.

-Debt collectors report accounts to the credit bureaus - a move that will also impact your credit score for several months, possibly even years.
-Your credit score will drop and may have already dropped if the collection is on a credit card or loan.
-The late payments and subsequent charge-off that typically precede a collection account will have damaged your credit score by the time the collection happens.
+Debt collectors report accounts to the credit bureaus, a move that can impact your credit score for several months, if not years.
+Your credit score will drop and may have already done so if the unpaid amount is for a credit card or loan.
+The late payments and subsequent charge-off that typically precede a collection account will have already damaged your credit score by the time the collection happens.

-A debt collector’s job is to get you to pay for the debt.
+A debt collector’s job is to get you to pay your debt.
 Often, collectors don’t make a profit unless they collect the full amount of the debt from you.
 You can expect constant phone calls and letters from debt collectors until you pay up.

 Fortunately, you can stop debt collector calls by writing and asking them to stop calling.

 Not all applications are denied because of a collection on your credit report.
-If you’re approved, you might be required to pay a higher interest rate to compensate for the increased risk of nonpayment.
+You might be approved, but you'll be required to pay a higher interest rate to compensate for the increased risk of nonpayment.
 Other services, like cell phone or cable services, may require you to pay an upfront security deposit.
-On a positive note, deposits are returned or credited to your account as long as you pay on time each month.
+On a positive note, you'll get your deposit returned or credited to your account as long as you pay on time each month.

-It seems reasonable that creditors and lenders would penalize you for a having a collection account.
-Unfortunately, some employers also check credit reports on prospective employees.
-Having a collection on your credit report can keep you from getting hired, especially with financial jobs or upper management-level jobs.
+It doesn't seem right that prospective employers should have access to something private like your credit report.
+Unfortunately, some employers now check credit reports on potential employees for various reasons.
+Having a collection on your credit report can keep you from getting hired, especially with financial jobs or upper-management-level jobs.